Yarmouth, Nova Scotia

-Yarmouth is a town in southwestern Nova Scotia, Canada.
-A port town, industries include fishing, and tourism.
-It is the terminus of a ferry service to Bar Harbor, Maine, run by Bay Ferries.
+Yarmouth is a port town in southwestern Nova Scotia, Canada at the entrance to the Gulf of Maine—making it a significant coastal town for maritime activity.
+Yarmouth is the shire town of Yarmouth County and is the largest population centre in the region.

 History

 Originally inhabited by the Mi'kmaq, the region was known as "Keespongwitk" meaning "Lands End" due to its position at the tip of the Nova Scotia peninsula.

 European settlement

 The region was visited in 1604 by Samuel de Champlain, who named it "Cap-Fourchu", meaning "forked or cloven cape."
 The first Europeans to make a settlement on these shores were the French Acadians.
-They set up a small fishing settlement known as "Tebouque" in the mid 1600s and by 1750 the population was 50 people.
-During the Seven Years' War, New England Planters settled at what is now the town of Yarmouth in 1759; the grantees were from Yarmouth, Massachusetts and they requested that Yarmouth be named after their former home.
+They set up a small fishing settlement known as "Tebouque" in the mid-1600s and by 1750 the population was 50 people.
+During the Seven Years' War the New England Planters settled at what is now the town of Yarmouth in 1759; the grantees were from Yarmouth, Massachusetts and they requested that Yarmouth be named after their former home.
 Yarmouth was founded on June 9, 1761, when a ship carrying three families arrived from Sandwich, Massachusetts.
 The ship carried the families of Sealed Landers, Ebenezer Ellis, and Moses Perry.
 During the American Revolution, some in Yarmouth were sympathetic to the rebellion.
 Following the war, Acadians originally from the Grand-Pré district who returned from exile in 1767 settled in the Yarmouth area.